-21.1 The Board recognises that "licensed premises" will cover a wide range of premises and activities, each with its own safety risks or issues.
+- 21.1 The Board recognises that "licensed premises" will cover a wide range of premises and activities, each with its own safety risks or issues.
 The premises must be constructed or adapted and operated in such a manner as to safeguard occupants from those risks or issues.
-The Board is committed to ensuring that the safety of any person visiting or working in or in the vicinity of licensed premises is not compromised.

-21.2 Issues may involve:-
+The Board is committed to ensuring that the safety of any person visiting or working in or in the vicinity of licensed premises is not compromised. - 21.2 Issues may involve:- - occupancy capacity of the premises; - age, design and layout including means of escape; - nature of activities such as music and dancing; - hours of operation; - customer profile (e.g. age, disability, sexual orientation, gender, race, ethnicity); and - use of special effects such as lasers, pyrotechnics and, smoke machines. - 21.3 The following examples of control measures are given to assist applicants who may need to take account of them in their operating plan having regard to their particular type of premises and/or licensable activities:-

-- occupancy capacity of the premises; - age, design and layout including means of escape; - nature of activities such as music and dancing; - hours of operation; - customer profile (e.g. age, disability, sexual orientation, gender, race, ethnicity); and - use of special effects such as lasers, pyrotechnics and, smoke machines. - 21.3 The following examples of control measures are given to assist applicants who may need to take account of them in their operating plan having regard to their particular type of premises and/or licensable activities:- - suitable and sufficient risk assessments; - effective and responsible management of premises; - sufficient number of staff; - appropriate instruction, training and supervision of staff; - training need not only relate to licensing, the sale or supply of alcohol and its misuse but wider issues especially those relating to equal opportunity and diversity; - having an effective glass management policy either involving the removal of all glassware regularly or by providing toughened or plastic drinking vessels.
+- suitable and sufficient risk assessments; - effective and responsible management of premises; - sufficient number of staff; - appropriate instruction, training and supervision of staff; - training need not only relate to licensing, the sale or supply of alcohol and its misuse but wider issues especially those relating to equal opportunity and diversity; - having an effective glass management policy either involving the removal of all glassware regularly or by providing toughened or plastic drinking vessels. - having a written policy on how to deal with customers and any other person in the premises who may become incapacitated or vulnerable due to drink or drugs; - having first aid facilities; - informing Police Scotland of any special events taking place in the premises or issues relating to public safety; - having a written accident recording system; - displaying local transport information to facilitate safe journeys home for customers; - adoption of best practice guidance; - provision of effective CCTV which complies with current legislative requirements, is fully maintained and an employee trained in its operation always available on the premises, with the CCTV footage being retained for a minimum period of 28 days;

-- having a written policy on how to deal with customers and any other person in the premises who may become incapacitated or vulnerable due to drink or drugs; - having first aid facilities; - informing Police Scotland of any special events taking place in the premises or issues relating to public safety; - having a written accident recording system; - displaying local transport information to facilitate safe journeys home for customers; - adoption of best practice guidance; - provision of effective CCTV which complies with current legislative requirements, is fully maintained and an employee trained in its operation always available on the premises; - coverage; - implementation of crowd management systems; and - proof of regular testing and certification where appropriate of procedures, appliances and safety systems. - 21.4 The Board may request sight of Electrical Safety Certificates, Ceiling or Structural Certificates, Fire Safety Certification, Risk Assessments and a Health and Safety Policy.
-As other services may have enforcement powers in this connection with these forms of documentation, it is expected that such requests by the Board will be fairly rare and be taken in consultation with those other services.
+- coverage; - door supervisors to be easily identifiable by wearing high-visibility clothing; - door supervisors to be instructed to encourage persons leaving the premises to do so in an orderly fashion without causing disturbance; - implementation of crowd management systems; and - proof of regular testing and certification where appropriate of procedures, appliances and safety systems. - 21.4 The Board may request sight of Electrical Safety Certificates, Ceiling or Structural Certificates, Fire Safety Certification, Risk Assessments and a Health and Safety Policy.
+As other Services may have enforcement powers in this connection with these forms of documentation, it is expected that such requests by the Board will be fairly rare and be taken in consultation with those other services.